JulianneDavid/shared-cancer-splicing/README.md

 1. Download the TCGA mutation files from http://gdac.broadinstitute.org/runs/stddata__2016_01_28/data/ for each cancer type and move into the sub-directory ./TCGA_mut_files/, where ./ is the location of "SF_mutation_script.R" and "SF_sharedness_plots.R"

-2. Copy files from NON_CORE_NORMAL_DIRECTORY to a new directory within ./ called "non_core_jxns/".
+2. Copy files from NON_CORE_NORMAL_JX_COORD_DIR to a new directory within ./ called "non_core_jxns/".
 Rename files from full cancer names to match TCGA cancer codes.

 3. Copy files from [PIECHART DIRECTORY] to a new directory within ./ called "non_core_jxn_annotations/".
 Rename files from full cancer names to match TCGA cancer codes.